nhsd-exeter/dos-integration/README.md

 ## Overview

-The NHS.uk website, and the DoS (Directory of Services) service are seperate entities which both store a lot of the same important data about Pharamcies/Dentists and other health orgnisations around the UK.
-The management of these individual services therefore needs to update information in mutliple places online to keep their data fully up to date for their users.
+The NHS.uk website, and the DoS (Directory of Services) service are separate entities which both store a lot of the same important data about Pharmacies/Dentists and other health organisations around the UK.
+The management of these individual services therefore needs to update information in multiple places online to keep their data fully up to date for their users.

 The DoS Integration project aims to keep any updates made on NHS.uk consistent with DoS by comparing any updates and creating any change requests needed to keep the information up to date.